Cart 0

 A dinner party doesn’t have to be a fancy or stressful affair.
 Nor do you need a reason to have one.
 All you need is yourself, a few friends, and a willingness to cut loose.
 So go ahead, pop open another bottle of the good stuff and pass the garlic bread, because shit is about to get interesting.
 Sign up here to join the party.

-She is the culinary consultant for Lessons in Chemistry, on Apple TV+.
-She has been a guest on shows including Chef’s Table, Mind of a Chef, Vice Munchies and Bong Appetit bringing her out-of-the box personality to the dinner table and inspiring people to make a night “out” of staying “in.”
-Her writing and recipes have been featured in Food and Wine Magazine, Vice, GQ, InStyle, Thrillist, Stylist and Lucky Peach magazine.
+Ruined Table was created by Courtney McBroom.
+She is a Party Person, chef, culinary producer, and the author of Party People, Idiot Sandwich, Divine Your Dinner, All About Cake, Momofuku Milk Bar, and Milk Bar Life.
+She was the head food consultant for Lessons in Chemistry on Apple TV+.
+She has been a guest on shows such as Chef’s Table, Mind of a Chef, Vice Munchies, and Bong Appétit, and her writing and recipes have been featured in Food & Wine, Vice, GQ, InStyle, Thrillist, Stylist, and Lucky Peach.

 Her goal is to inspire you to create your own ruined tables, at home or in a place that feels like home.
+She also really loves hot dogs.

 ALL INQUIRIES — party@ruinedtable.com